gildahl/arcadeVFE/README.md

 ### Beep on action
 This option will sound a beep whenever a command action happens.
 This can be useful as a debugging tool by asserting profile changes independent of the voice option.

-### Edit Directory
-This option will enable the edit controls under the Choose ROM list containing the locations of arcade machines in the virtual arcade.
-You may edit these as you please.
-This option is turned off by default to prevent inadvertent changes to the location list (since changes are saved immediately as they are entered).

 ### Run RawAccel
 **RawAccel** is a utility that can be found on GitHub at `https://github.com/RawAccelOfficial/rawaccel`.
 This software may be needed to tune some trackballs to have additional sensitivity.
 For example, I need it to make my **Ultimarc U-Trak** trackball work correctly in **Arcade Time Capsule**.
 To integrate **RawAccel** with **arcadeVFE**, simply install it anywhere you like on your PC, then find the `plugins.ini` file located in the `\Config` subfolder of **arcadeVFE**, load it in an text editor like **Notepad**, and then add the path to your RawAccel folder to the `Path=` line in the `[RawAccel]` section.
 For example: